Specific Heat of Spin Excitations Measured by FerromagneticResonance: Summary

 \section{Summary}

-We have shown that non collinear FMR modes exist in metastable magnetic states as predicted in ref. .
+In a magnetization configuration non-collinear with the external field, we have shown that FMR modes exist in metastable magnetic states as predicted in \citep{Zingsem2017}.
 We also find that the magnonic heat capacity of iron is proportional to the temperature derivative of the Zeeman energy at the critical points in the unconventional FMR angular dependence by comparison to spin-wave theory calculations.
 We find a good agreement between the measured data and the calculation.
-Further investigations will be conducted on different materials as well as microwave power dependent measurements.
+The magnitude of of the magnon contribution to the specific heat shown in Fig. \ref{fig:Zeeman-temp-deriv} is also in line with other works\citep{Rezende2014,Boona2014,Rezende2014a,Rezende2015}.
+Our results suggest that measuring the temperature-dependent size of the energy barrier, which confines a saturated meta-stable magnetic state, presents a new method for determining the magnon contribution to the specific heat.
+The only requirement for these measurements is that the sample exhibits magnetic anisotropy.
+This can either be magnetocrystalline anisotropy or shape anisotropy in patterned magnetic shapes.